-Description of asset Valuation hierarchy 19/20 Valuation hierarchy 20/21 Key sensitivities affecting the valuations provided Pooled Investments - Equity Funds UK and Overseas Managed Funds Level 2 Level 2 The NAV for each share class is calculated based on the market value of the underlying equity assets.
+Description of asset Valuation hierarchy 20/21 Valuation hierarchy 21/22 Basis of valuation Observable and unobservable inputs Key sensitivities affecting the valuations provided Pooled Investments - Equity Funds UK and Overseas Managed Funds Level 2 Level 2 The NAV for each share class is calculated based on the market value of the underlying equity assets.
 Evaluated price feeds Not required Quoted UK and Overseas Bonds Level 2 Level 2 Fixed income securities are priced based on evaluated prices provided by independent pricing services.
 Evaluated price feeds Not required Pooled Long Lease Property Fund Level 2 Level 2 The Aberdeen Standard Long Lease Property Fund is priced on a Single Swinging Price.
-Not required Pooled Investments - Multi Asset Credit Level 2 Level 2 Fixed income securities are priced based on evaluated prices provided by independent pricing services.
-Evaluated price feeds Not required Pooled Investments - Infrastructure Level 3 Level 3 Latest available fair value provided by the manager, adjusted for cash movements subsequent to that date as required.
+In house evaluation of market data Not required Pooled Investments - Multi Asset Credit Level 2 Level 2 Fixed income securities are priced based on evaluated prices provided by independent pricing services.
+Evaluated price feeds Not required Pooled Investments - Absolute Return N/A Level 2 The NAV for each share class is calculated based on the market value of the underlying assets.
+Evaluated price feeds Not required Pooled investments - Affordable Housing N/A Level 3 Independent valuations for freehold and leasehold properties less any debt within the individual property fund plus/minus other net assets.
+Freehold and leasehold properties valued on an open market basis.
+Valuation carried out in accordance with the principles laid down by the RICS Appraisal and Valuation Manual and independent audit review of the net assets within the individual property fund.
+Upward valuations are only considered where there is validation of the investment objectives and such progress can be demonstrated Pooled Investments - Infrastructure Level 3 Level 3 Latest available fair value provided by the manager, adjusted for cash movements subsequent to that date as required.
 Manager valuation statements are prepared in accordance with ECVA guidelines Upward valuations are only considered when there is validation of the investment objectives and such progress can be demonstrated